odoo/odoo-ls/server/error_code.md

 "Data file should be an XML or a CSV file"

 ### OLS30446
-"XML ID already exists in module"
-You have duplicated XML ID in the same module

-### OLS30447
 "XML ID should not contain more than one dot"
 An XML_ID should be in the format 'xml_id' or 'module.xml_id', but can't contains more dots